NikolayBlagoev/skippipe/README.md

 ## Requirements

-This code uses the following two repositories:
+This code uses the following three repositories:

-- [simplellm](https://github.com/NikolayBlagoev/simplellm) - for construction of the models, loading datasets, tokenizers, etc.

-- [DecCom](https://github.com/NikolayBlagoev/DecCom-Python) - for communication between devices (not neccessary for all tests)

-- [transformers](https://github.com/NikolayBlagoev/transformers) - a modified version of transformers for training of models with skips
+HIDDEN TO PRESERVE THE DOUBLE BLIND PROCESS

 You can install both by cloning the repo and doing ```pip install .``` or by running the [setup.sh](/setup.sh) provided here.